openapi-processor/openapi-processor-gradle/README.md

 # openapi-processor-gradle

-a gradle plugin based on the xref:api::index.adoc[openapi-processor-api] to handle any openapi-processor without an explicit dependency on the processor.
+a gradle plugin based on the [openapi-processor-api][oap-api] to handle any openapi-processor without an explicit dependency on the processor.
 Requires Gradle 5.2 or better.

-# Documentation
+# documentation

 See [here][oap-docs].